 Annual deduction limit: Select Use standard limit (The catch-up contribution limit is for employees aged 50)

-Company contribution per pay period: Select either a percentage of wage or a fixed amount: enter your company contribution based on the 401(k) details
+Company contribution (employer) per pay period: Select either a percentage of wage or a fixed amount: enter your company contribution based on the 401(k) details

 Annual maximum contributions: The maximum amount that your company can contribute for the year.